JesHP73/HangmanStarter/README.md

 you've struck gold.

 ### Improvements for future me
-1.Add on Multiple players
+1. Add on Multiple players
-2.Add a "Hint" after x amoutn of mistakes
+2. Add a "Hint" after x amoutn of mistakes
-3.Add on real images of hangman (not \|/)
+3. Add on real images of hangman (not \|/)
-4.Better presentation a user friendly look 👓
+4. Better presentation a user friendly look 👓

 ---